devmegusta/devmegusta/README.md

 # 👋 Hello, welcome to my profile!

-My name is Gustavo Silva, and I'm a backend programmer focused on **Java Web development** and **Linux server administration and management.**
+My name is Gustavo Silva and I am a backend programmer focused on **Java web development** with creations of **REST** and **RESTFull APIs**

 I'm currently honing my skills in **Spring Boot**, **PostgreSQL**, **systems monitoring**, and best **development practices**, aiming to build **robust**, **scalable**, and **efficient solutions**.

 ---

 ## 💼 About me

 - 🎯 Development **Java Web with Spring Boot**
 - 🐧 Knowledge in **Linux server administration**
 - 📚 Constantly learning about **best practices, testing and clean architecture**
 - 💡 I create projects that combine clean code, purpose and usability
+- 🗣️ Intermediate-advanced English: Skilled in both spoken and written communication, capable of working in bilingual teams and collaborating on international projects.

 ---